raoulg/MADS-MachineLearning-course/notebooks/6_unsupervised/README.md

 - run the `make run` command from the shell

 This will run:
 - `make encode` : this learns the embeddings.
-Settings for the model can be changed in [src/settings.py](../../src/settings.py) for VAESettings
 - `make viz` to create some visualisations
 - `make embed` to add some embeddings to tensorboard so you can easily visualize them
 - `make query` for an example to find the 9 neighbors of a random image.